Calibration of Distributionally Robust Empirical Optimization Models: Examples

 {

 }

-While robust decisions associated with the significance levels in Table \ref{table:alpha_delta} may or may not perform well out-of-sample in this or any given application, it is clear that the range of $\delta_\alpha$ associated with these significant levels is limited.
+While robust decisions associated with the ``classical" significance levels of $\alpha=0.01, 0.05, 0.1$ in Table \ref{table:alpha_delta} may or may not perform well out-of-sample in any given application, it is clear that the range of $\delta_\alpha$ associated with these significant levels is limited.
 This directly impacts the range of possible solutions available to the decision maker, which in this example are concentrated on the ``extremely conservative" region of the bootstrap frontier (Figure \ref{fig:bootstrap_rmvf}).
-This approach cannot access a broad range of reasonable solutions due to the nature of its parameterization.
+The values of $\delta \leq 10$ associated with the desirable part of the frontier in Figure \ref{fig:bootstrap_rmvf} correspond to significance levels $\alpha$ very close to $1$.
+These significance levels are difficult to estimate using simulation because the associated quantiles of ${\mathcal H}({\mathbb Q}\,|\,{\mathbb P}_n)$ are very close to $0$.
+While the asymptotic properties of ${\mathcal H}({\mathbb Q}\,|\,{\mathbb P}_n)$ can be used to estimate $\alpha$ when the support of the data generating distribution $\mathbb P$ is finite and $\phi(z)$ is sufficiently regular, this seems pointless if we treat $\alpha$ as a parametrization of the trade-off between mean and sensitivity and accept that there is nothing special about classical significance levels when it comes to out-of-sample performance.

-We next analyze the out-of-sample performance of the robust solutions corresponding to $\delta = 1, 2, 3, 5, 10$ obtained from our bootstrap frontier in Figure \ref{fig:bootstrap_rmvf}, the three ``high confidence uncertainty set" solutions of corresponding to $\delta_{\alpha} = 55$ ($\alpha = 0.10)$, $\delta_{\alpha} = 58$ ($\alpha = 0.05)$, $\delta_{\alpha} = 63$ ($\alpha = 0.01)$, and the empirical optimization solution corresponding to $\delta = 0$.
-In particular, we test each of the solutions on the empirical distributions for three out-of-sample test sets of data size $n = 50$ that do not overlap with the training data; Figure \ref{fig:portfolio_out-of-sample_tests} shows the out-of-sample performance.
+We next analyze the out-of-sample performance of the robust solutions obtained by solving the in-sample problem with $\delta = 1, 2, 3, 5, 10$ (as suggested by the bootstrap frontier in Figure \ref{fig:bootstrap_rmvf}), the solutions of \eqref{eq:robustSAA} corresponding to $\delta_{\alpha} = 30$ ($\alpha = 0.10)$, $\delta_{\alpha} = 31$ ($\alpha = 0.05)$, $\delta_{\alpha} = 33$ ($\alpha = 0.01)$, and the solution of the empirical optimization problem (i.e., the robust solution with $\delta = 0$).
+We test each of the solutions on three out-of-sample test sets of data size $n = 50$ that do not overlap with the training data.
+Out-of-sample results are shown in Figure \ref{fig:portfolio_out-of-sample_tests}.
 Note that in the figure we report the mean and variance of the utility function $f(x,R)$ defined in \eqref{utility}, which is consistent with the framework of the robust optimization model in this paper.

 Figure \ref{fig:portfolio_out-of-sample_tests} consistently shows that as the value of $\delta$ (``robustness") increases from zero, the mean performance degrades but the objective variability reduces, which is expected from our theory.
 Consistent with the bootstrap frontier (Figure \ref{fig:bootstrap_rmvf}), the portfolios associated with ``high confidence uncertainty sets" have low variance though the impact on expected utility is substantial.